Snow-2122/Sabzi-Calculator/README.md

 ### To Stop the Server

 - Go back to the terminal window where the server is running and press `Ctrl+C`.

+## 🚀 Deployment to GitHub Pages

+To deploy this application and create a live demo, follow these steps:

+1.  **Create a GitHub Repository**:
+    - Create a new public repository on GitHub named `Grocery-Calculator`.

+2.  **Push Your Code**:
+    - Follow the standard Git workflow to push your local project code to the `main` branch of the repository you just created.

+3.  **Install Dependencies**:
+    - If you haven't already, install the necessary packages by running:
+      ```bash
+      npm install
+      ```

+4.  **Run the Deploy Script**:
+    - The project is pre-configured with a script to handle the build and deployment process.
+Run the following command in your terminal:
+      ```bash
+      npm run deploy
+      ```
+    - This command will:
+        - Build the application for production into a `dist` folder.
+        - Use the `gh-pages` package to push the contents of the `dist` folder to a new branch called `gh-pages` in your repository.

+5.  **Configure GitHub Pages Settings**:
+    - In your GitHub repository, go to `Settings > Pages`.
+    - Under "Build and deployment", set the **Source** to "Deploy from a branch".
+    - Set the **Branch** to `gh-pages` with the folder `/(root)`.
+    - Save your changes.

+6.  **View Your Live Site**:
+    - After a few minutes, GitHub will publish your site.
+The URL will be available at the top of the Pages settings screen, following the format: `https://<YOUR_USERNAME>.github.io/Grocery-Calculator/`.

 ## 💻 Technology Stack